Ebauches SA Logos

 Some of the rarer shield logos include the radio wave used by Oscilloquartz, which is not seen in the table below.
 Other later logos include EEM, ESA, INT, MPG, ST, and SWG.
 Ebauches SA also used a dove logo to represent the whole company.

 ETA, the successor to Ebauches SA, retains their original logo, which incorporates a round representation of the company’s initials.
 This pre-dates Ebauches SA, being first seen in 1925.
 Previously, ETA used block letters, sometimes with an oval around them.
-But ETA has not retained the various factory logos used by their predecessor.

 Ebauches SA Timeline